-Communities in New York City and nationwide continue to face divisions on many fronts – including between civilians and police.
-Many civilians’ trust in law enforcement has eroded in recent years.
-Against this backdrop, New York Peace Institute and the New York Police Department – thanks to support from the JAMS Foundation – have found a path forward to build positive community-police relationships.
+Communities in New York City and nationwide face divisions on many fronts – including between civilians and the police.
+For many, trust in law enforcement has eroded in recent years.
+Against this backdrop, New York Peace Institute and the New York Police Department – thanks to support from the JAMS Foundation – are taking bold steps to strengthen and build positive community-police relationships.

 Each year, we conduct 20 four-day trainings for more than 500 officers from 25 precincts and Police Service Areas (PSAs) representing all five boroughs of New York City — Manhattan, Brooklyn, the Bronx, Queens and Staten Island.